Case Study: A History of Lung Carcinoma

 C. Hemangioma

-Liver hemangiomas typically are well defined hyperechoic lesions.
+Liver hemangiomas are typically well defined hyperechoic lesions.
 They are seen quite commonly in the liver parenchyma and could be an incidental finding.
 Contrast enhanced ultrasound and biopsy of the lesion may be done if in doubt.